radiodiagnostica/resnet-cem-histo/PAPER.md

 Because the dataset is small, late low-dose images acquired 7 minutes after contrast injection were also retained.
 The impact of mixing early and late phases is unknown and is considered a limitation.
 Only recombined (subtracted) images of the tumour-bearing breast were analysed; low-energy images and all contralateral views were excluded.

 ![Overview Figure](overview-figure.png)
-**Figure 1.** Schematic overview of the study pipeline: CEM acquisition, manual cropping, data augmentation, ResNet-18 training, patient-level splitting, and inference.
+**Figure 1.** Schematic overview of the study pipeline: CEM acquisition, manual cropping, data augmentation, ResNet-18 training, and inference.

 ### Region-of-interest definition and preprocessing
 Enhancing lesions were localised on the recombined images and cropped manually with the workstation viewer (no external annotation software, no mirror-padding).
 Each rectangular crop covered the lesion and a small rim of surrounding tissue; multifocal tumours were cropped separately.